When was the Swim for Life started? Who started it and who sponsors it?

 Also, we need volunteers for the Celebration of Life Concert the night before the Swim, at special Swim events, the week of the Swim, and administrative help after the event.

 How may kayakers participate?

 The “Paddler Flotilla” was created to acknowledge the importance of kayakers for the safety of the event.
 The Flotilla provides assistance to swimmers – water, rest, support and reassurance.
 Kayakers are asked to stay out on the water with the swimmers until all are safely covered by a kayak.
 See special kayak page.
-Paddlers need to register at the Boatslip beach and are encouraged to raise pledges like the swimmers, but that is optional.
+Paddlers need to register at the Boatslip beach and are encouraged to raise pledges and receive prizes like the swimmers, but that is optional.

 What else happens that weekend?